victorvicto/myMiniCP/userguide/source/intro.rst

 Citing mini-cp
 ------------------

-If you use find this document useful for your research you can cite:
+If you use find mini-cp useful for your research or teaching you can cite:

 .. code-block:: latex

 	@Misc{minicp,
-	  author = "{Laurent Michel, Pierre Schaus, Pascal Van Hentenryck}", title = "Learning Constraint Programming step-by-step with mini-cp", year = {2016},
+	  author = "{Laurent Michel, Pierre Schaus, Pascal Van Hentenryck}", title = "{Mini-CP: A Minimalist Open-Source Solver to teach Constraint Programming", year = {2017},
 	  note = {Available from \texttt{www.info.ucl.ac.be/~pschaus/minicp}},
 	}